Head Start & Early Head Start Preschool

 About

-Head Start & Early Head Start Preschool offers early childhood education using a play-based curriculum.
+Head Start & Early Head Start Preschool offers an early childhood education program that uses a play-based curriculum.
 The program offers both center-based and home-based care, depending on the needs of families, location, and availability.
-Teachers make every effort to speak with children and their parents in their home language, and parents are fully engaged and part of their child’s success.
+Teachers make every effort to speak with children and their parents in their home language, and services are offered in at least eight languages across seven Head Start and Early Head Start sites.

 • Ages: 0–5 years old